ICJIA/researchhub-docs/docs/auth-guide/workflow.md

 #### Created

 "Created" content items are available only on _Research Hub Studio_.
-Author can create a new item on the Create page of _Resesarch Hub Studio_, which will then have the "created" status.
+Author can create a new item on the Create page of _Research Hub Studio_, which will then have the "created" status.

 "Created" items are available on the Update page of _Research Hub Studio_.
 "Created" items can also be deleted on the Manage page by clicking a red trash bin icon (<i class="material-icons" style="color:red;">delete_forever</i>) on the right side of the table for "created" items.